 The genetic concept of 'synthetic lethality' or 'synthetic viability', involving the combination of mutations in multiple genes leading to cell death or growth, respectively, has gained rising attention in recent years for its potential for discovering new therapeutic targets in challenging cancers.
 Previous studies have relied on genome-wide loss-of-function screens in knockout cell lines.
 However, this approach has limitations, such as phenotypic changes obscured by secondary mutations.
 This project tackles these shortcomings by utilising the auxin-inducible degron (AID) technology (3) to conditionally deplete endogenous BRCA2 or PALB2 in MMR-defective HCT116 cell lines.
 This allows for highly-specific examination to uncover the direct impact of BRCA2 or PALB2 depletion in MMR-defective mutator background.
-Our preliminary study shows that, indeed, the acute depletion of BRCA2 or PALB2 confers lethality (Fig 1A), as well as increased sensitivity to a chemotherapeutic poly (ADP-ribose) polymerase inhibitor A olaparib (Fig 1B, C) as expected (4).
-To identify genes that affect normal survivals of BRCA2- or PALB2-depleted HCT116 cells, we will leverage the CRISPR-mediated modulation of transcription, namely CRISPR interference/activation (CRISPRi/a) (5).
-Our lab has already established the systems combining AID and CRISPRi/a.
-Using this technology, we will identify genetic factors, down- or upregulation of which affects the survival of BRCA2- or PALB2-depleted cells.
+Our preliminary study shows that, Α indeed, the acute depletion of BRCA2 or PALB2 confers lethality (Fig 1A), as well as increased sensitivity to a chemotherapeutic drug, poly (ADP-ribose) polymerase inhibitor olaparib (Fig 1B, C) as expected (4).
+To identify genes that affect normal survivals of BRCA2- or PALB2-depleted HCT116 cells, we will leverage the CRISPRmediated modulation of transcription, namely CRISPR interference/activation

 Figure 1.
 A. HCT116 mAID-BRCAs/PALB2-mAID cells were seeded in 6-well plates, and grown for 10 days with and without auxin (IAA).
 Colonies were then fixed and stained with crystal violet.
 B-C: HCT116 mAID-BRCA2/PALB2-mAID and parental HCT116 cells were first treated with IAA for 2 hours, and subsequently exposed to olaparib.
 After 5 days, cell survival was tested by WST assay. (n=3), error bars, SD.
-Asterisks indicate p value ≤ 0.0001 = .
+Asterisks indicate p value $\leq 0.0001 = $.

+(CRISPRi/a) (5).
+Our lab has already established the systems combining AID and CRISPRi/a.
+Using this technology, we will identify genetic factors, down- or up-regulation of which affects the survival of BRCA2- or PALB2-depleted cells.
 In parallel, we will directly assess genome changes that occur upon BRCA2- or PALB2 depletion in HCT116 cells.
 We will isolate several clonal HCT116 cell lines which have survived upon depletion of BRCA2 or PALB2 for one month.
 Our preliminary analysis indicates distinct chromosomal aberrations in these cells, arising highly repetitive centromeric regions of chromosomes.
 This observation is particularly intriguing as these repetitive regions are known to be targeted by MMR or HR (6, 7).
 To gain high resolution pictures of genome changes at these regions, we will conduct long-read whole genome sequencing using Oxford Nanopore Technology (ONT) that has advantages over traditional short-read sequencing.
 It enables the detection of alterations in repetitive sequences, as well as DNA modifications, such as CpG methylation.
 This approach is expected to provide a comprehensive understanding of the observed genome changes.
 Finally, we will conduct a bioinformatic assessment of publicly available somatic cancer mutation databases, including COSMIC, to determine the prevalence of simultaneous impairment of MMR and HR pathways.
 We will initially focus colon cancers, which exhibit MMR deficiency in approximately 15% of cases.
 We will also explore the potential correlation between MMR/HR co-downregulation and the development of drug resistance.
-By examining the factors identified in our CRISPRi/a and long-read sequencing studies, we aim to uncover their association with drug resistance mechanisms.
+By examining the factors identified in our CRISPRI/a and long-read sequencing studies, we aim to uncover their association with drug resistance mechanisms.
 This integrative approach will provide valuable insights into the underlying mechanisms driving drug resistance in these specific cancer types and inform the development of targeted therapeutic strategies.